-How do I develop policies around employee leave?
+How do I develop policies around paid leave, sick leave, maternity leave etc.?

-Except vacation/paid off time, the rest is very country specific, I would be less detailed and focus on the need of granting time off, in whatever manner/framed allowed by the law in the country to rest and be more efficient on long term basis.
-All the more that those benefits can retain people to leave.

-Leave and vacation policies are an important part of any employment contract.

-Not only a legal requirement, it is important that your employees take vacations and time off when they are sick in order to relax and recharge, so that they can function at their optimum and avoid burnout.
+Employees have the rights to various statutory leave however many employers are now introducing special leave policies to deal with the plethora of unusual requests for leave.
+Leave and vacation policies are an essential part of any employment contract and each market / country will have different legal requirements surrounding the different types of leave (both paid and unpaid), so be sure that your contracts comply with this.
+The policies also need to be clear on who the policy applies to (e.g. full / part time employees, subcontractors etc.) Leave is not only a legal requirement, but it is also important that your employees take vacations and time off when they are sick to relax and recharge so that they can function at their optimum and avoid burnout.
 A fair Maternity and Paternity leave policy can also assist you in attracting and retaining talented employees, who are interested in starting a family in the future.

-When thinking about putting employee leave policies in place, remember that there are FIVE main types of leave, which include Annual Leave, Maternity Leave, Sick Leave, Study Leave and Family Responsibility Leave.
+When thinking about putting employee leave policies in place, remember that there are five main types of leave: